-Years later, with the rise of quantum mechanics, scientists ran a modern version of the same test-not with beams of light, but with individual particles, like electrons.
-They fired these electrons, one at a time, like bullets from a gun, through the two slits, and something unexpected happened.
-When no one was watching, the electrons didn't behave like particles at all.
-Instead, they landed on the wall behind in a wave pattern-just like Young's light.
-It was as if each single electron somehow went through both slits at once.
-How did the scientists figure this out?

-They tracked where each electron landed.
-And over time, instead of forming two neat lines, the electrons built up a pattern of light and dark bands-the unmistakable fingerprint of wave behavior.
-But then came the twist.
+Years later, with the

+rise of quantum mechanics, scientists ran a modern version of the same

+test-not with beams of

+light, but with individual

+They fired these electrons, one at a time,

+like bullets from a gun,

+through the two slits,

+and something unexpect-

+When no one was

+watching, the electrons

+didn't behave like particles at all.
+Instead,

+they landed on the wall

+behind in a wave pattern-just like Young's

+light.
+It was as if each

+single electron somehow

+went through both slits

+How did the scientists

+They tracked where

+each electron landed.

+And over time, instead of

+forming two neat lines,

+the electrons built up a

+pattern of light and dark

+bands-the unmistakable fingerprint of wave

+But then came the

+watched the particles

+Turn To POSITIVELY page A7

+scientists

+ed happened.